I Am Pilgrim: Film adaptation

 In July 2014, MGM bought the movie rights for the book and are set to target a series of films, similar to the Bond franchise, with Matthew Vaughn directing.
 In April 2018, James Gray was set to direct.
-As of 2024, the film still remains in development hell, and Hayes would later give an interview on the state of the film, saying that the rights still remain under MGM.
+As of 2024, the film still remains in development hell, and Hayes later gave an interview on the state of the film, saying that the rights still remain with MGM.